RobTillaart/INA3221_RT/README.md

 #### Test

+==> **USE WITH CARE**

 Only tested partially with an Arduino UNO.

-Not all functionality is tested and investigated. ==> **USE WITH CARE**
+Not all functionality is tested and investigated with hardware.

+Another point to be tested and verified is negative values in registers.

 Read datasheet for details.

-As always feedback is welcome, please open an issue on Github.
+As always feedback is welcome, please open an issue on GitHub.

 #### Special characters